Shorts Cut 2018 – open for entries

-Shorts::Cut 2017 is now open for submissions.
+Shorts::Cut 2018 is now open for submissions.
 Films can be in any genre but must be under 15 minutes in length.
-Please submit your film Standard Definition PAL DVD or as a High Definition H.264 (AVCHD) Quicktime file on a DVD-R/+R or USB stick (no Blu Ray discs please) .
-The closing date for submissions is the 30 September 2016.
+Please submit your film Standard Definition PAL DVD or as a High Definition H.264 (AVCHD) Quicktime file on a DVD-R/+R or USB stick (no Blu Ray discs please).
+The closing date for submissions is the 21 September 2018.

-You can download a form to print out and mail to us or you can complete the online form to us below.
-However, you will also need to submit a copy of the film on Disc by mail.
+You must complete the online form below, you will also need to submit a copy of the film on Disc by mail.

-Send you entry forms, discs and/or cheque/postal order to:
+Send your entry forms, discs and/or cheque/postal order to:

 PORTSMOUTH FILM SOCIETY